quintesse/PlayoVR/README.md

 ### Requirements/suggestions:

- - must be registered with a `PhotonView`'s list of `Observed Components`
- - best used with `PhotonView`'s `Reliable Delta Compressed` option and in that case leave `onChangeOnly` turned off
- - an `VRTK_InteractableObject` must exist on the same object
+ - a `VRTK_InteractableObject` must exist on the same object

 ## NetworkSnapManager